Mariyaben/Mariyaben/README.md

 I'm an enthusiastic and passionate AI & DS student, always eager to learn and apply my knowledge in exciting projects.
 Welcome to my GitHub profile!
 Here's a bit about me:

 - 🎓 Currently pursuing a degree in AI & Data Science.
-- 💼 Actively seeking opportunities and internships in the field.
-- 🔬 Keen interest in machine learning, data analysis, and artificial intelligence.
+- 🔬 Keen interest in machine learning, data analysis, and artificial intelligence
-- 🌐 Open to collaboration on projects related to data science and AI.

 ## 🚀 Skills